Rayc940/ece5160-fast-robot/lab8/lab.md

 ## Discussion

 This lab focused on performing a fast flip using open loop control and a state machine.
 The robot was driven with fixed high PWM to build enough speed, so timing became the main challenge.
-Using the Kalman Filter estimate made this more consistent than raw TOF data.
-The state machine also helped organize the behavior and made tuning easier.
-Overall, the main difficulty was balancing speed and timing to get a reliable flip.
+The state machine helped organize the behavior and made tuning easier.
+Overall, the main difficulty was balancing speed and timing to get a good flip.

 ---